-Given the narrowness of the Rue du Nord, this development seeks to create a ‘breathing space’.
-On the one hand, the buildings are set back from the alignments to create a planted area that acts as a buffer to the cramped public space.
-Secondly, the project is structured in the form of 5 blocks that create transparency between the street and the garden.
+Due to the narrowness of the North Street, the project aims to create a ‘breathing space’.
+The buildings have been set back from the alignments, allowing for a vegetated area to expand the public space.
+The program consists of 5 blocks that create transparency between the street and the garden.

 Client: SIEMP